mod-audio/mod-ui/html/css/readme.md

 ## LESS compiler for MOD-UI's css

-Dependencies are all included in package.json.
-Simply run:
+NodeJS and its package manager are required to install the dependencies, which are included in package.json.
+Once you have them installed, simply run:

 ```shell
 sudo npm install